joniles/mpxj/mkdocs/docs/howto-read-xer.md

 Currently the WBS attribute of summary tasks (WBS entities in P6) will be a dot separated hierarchy of all of the parent WBS attributes.
 In this example, `root.wbs1.wbs2` is the WBS attribute for `wbs2` which has the parents `root` and `wbs1`.
-To disabled this behaviour, and simply record the code for the current WBS entry (in the example above `wbs2`) call the `setWbsIsFullPath` method, passing in `false`, as illustrated below.
+To disable this behaviour, and simply record the code for the current WBS entry (in the example above `wbs2`) call the `setWbsIsFullPath` method, passing in `false`, as illustrated below.